Current SLPS Projects

 California Asylum Representation Clinic (CARC)

-The California Asylum Representation Clinic (CARC) (formerly the Central American Refugee Clinic) provides law students with the opportunity to assist refugees throughout the asylum process.
-Participants—primarily 1Ls—gain hands-on experience in providing vital legal assistance and outreach to under-served communities in the Bay Area.
+The California Asylum Representation Clinic (CARC) provides law students with the opportunity to assist individuals throughout the asylum process.
+Participants—primarily 1Ls—gain hands-on experience in providing vital legal assistance to under-served communities in the Bay Area.
 In partnership with the East Bay Sanctuary Covenant, and under the guidance of experienced attorneys and student mentors, students work in pairs to interview clients and draft client declarations; perform legal and factual research on asylum law and country conditions; represent clients at their asylum interviews; and advise clients following a decision on their case.
-Reed Smith, LLP and local immigration attorneys provide CARC students with additional support and mentorship.
-CARC has grown into one of the largest student-run projects at Berkeley Law.
-During the past few years, more than 80 students served as volunteer participants, student mentors or clinic coordinators each year.
-Since its founding in 1995, CARC has successfully assisted hundreds of refugees from all over the world in their bids for asylum, including individuals from Africa, Asia and Central America.
+Generously supported by Reed Smith, LLP, CARC has grown into one of the largest student-run projects at Berkeley Law.
+Since CARC’s inception in1995, more than 750 law students from Berkeley have handled cases for more than 400 individuals seeking affirmative asylum in the United States, with regular annual success rates of greater than 80%.
+An application for the 2013 academic year is available.

 Civil Rights Outreach Project (CROP)